What do Positive Psychology Practitioners do?

 Let’s take the disciplines of Education and Health, for example.
 Through collaboration with Education and Health researchers and practitioners, the sub-fields of Positive Education and Positive Health have emerged.
 While Positive Education has taken root in practice (Halliday et al., 2019; Seligman et al., 2009), Positive Health still has some way to go (Park et al., 2016; Ryff et al., 2004).

 Another emerging collaboration is Positive Sport and Exercise (Salama-Younes, 2011; Mutrie & Faulkner, 2004).
-As a Positive Psychology Practitioner with a Masters degree in Exercise & Sport Psychology, this is my main area of interest.
-Sport and exercise have much to teach us about character, performance, positive outlooks, and mental/physical health and wellbeing.
+Sport and exercise have much to teach about character, performance, positive outlooks, and mental/physical health and wellbeing.
 So too do various forms of movement that may overlap with sport such as martial arts and the more spiritual practice of yoga.

 Many more inter-disciplinary collaborations are at various stages of development.
 The key take-aways here are how Positive Psychology can add value to past research studies and efforts made in practice, and connect dots to wellbeing*, optimism, and strengths.

 At the Positive Psychology Guild, we also like to keep in mind a famous quote from a Japanese poet named Masuo Basho (1644-1694).
 “Do not seek to follow in the footsteps of the wise; rather, seek what they sought.”
 In other words, a deeper understanding is born in returning to the source.
-What was it that Seligman and his research colleagues were seeking?
+What was it that Seligman, Peterson, and their research colleagues were seeking?
 And what about those who came before?

 *As a side-note, it may help to distinguish the Theory of Wellbeing in Positive Psychology (PERMA) from other theories on wellbeing, such as Subjective Wellbeing (SWB) where plenty of research and practice already exists.